-I'm an Assistant Professor of Philosophy at Carnegie Mellon University.
+I'm an Associate Professor of Philosophy at Carnegie Mellon University.
 I'm also the Associate Director of CMU's Center for Ethics & Policy and an Affiliate Faculty Member at the University of Pittsburgh's Center for Bioethics and Health Law.

 I received my Ph.D. in philosophy from Rice University in 2011, after which I completed a clinical ethics fellowship at the Cleveland Clinic in 2013.
 From 2013 to 2015 I was the Andrew W. Mellon Postdoctoral Fellow of the Humanities at CMU.